Frequently Asked Questions

 Why aren't the cabins used year-round?

-They can be booked year-round.
+The cabins can be booked year-round.
 But several factors have contributed to our past utilization patterns:

-Intensive retreat nature: Unlike classroom courses that meet for an hour at a time, our retreat education involves students living in the cabins for extended periods—typically one to four weeks for newer students, and up to several months for advanced students.
+• Intensive retreat nature: Unlike classroom courses that meet for an hour at a time, our retreat education involves students staying in the cabins for extended periods—typically one to four weeks for newer students, and up to several months for advanced students.
 This means fewer "enrollments" but much deeper educational engagement per student.

-Advanced curriculum stage: Longer retreats typically occur after students have completed significant foundational coursework.
+• Advanced curriculum stage: Longer retreats typically occur after students have completed significant foundational coursework.
 They represent advanced-level educational integration rather than entry-level study, which naturally limits the pool of ready students at any given time.

-Work and life constraints: Many people interested in intensive retreat education cannot take extended time away from jobs and family responsibilities, even when they wish to do so.
+• Work and life constraints: Many people interested in intensive retreat education cannot take extended time away from jobs and family responsibilities, even when they wish to do so.
 This is a practical limitation facing all residential educational programs.

-Seasonal considerations: Vermont winters can present challenges for some students, though we do offer winter retreats for those interested.
+• Seasonal considerations: Vermont winters can present challenges for some students, though we do offer winter retreats for those interested.

 What is Tarpa's size and growth plan?